goiPP/go-101/README.md

               fmt.Println(deckSize)
             }

-####  Functions
+####  Functions and Recievers
+- Go is not a OO language
-- function from the same package in different file can be used without need of importing package main
+- Functions: function from the same package in different file can be used without need of importing
+- Receivers: equivalent to "this" in java, go is avoiding this and self usage byb introduce this receiver.

+        package main

         func main() {
             printState()
+            cards := deck{"a card", newCard()}
+            cards = append(cards, "another card") // return a new slice (not modify existing ones) cards.print() // usage of reciever
         }

         ---
         package main